lovac42/Cronholio/README.md

 Labeled as beta due to timezone/locale/DST uncertainties.
 But otherwise, <i>fairly harmless.</i>

 ## About:
 This addon designates the current card in the reviewer as a cron card.
-It then follows a schedule given by the associated expression.
+A cron card follows a schedule from the assigned expression.
 This is useful for reminders and small notes kept in flashcards.

+<b>Expression Syntax:</b>
 <b>@daily</b>: Repeats the card once per day.
 <b>@hourly</b>: Repeats the card every hour.